This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 This behavior ensures that the redo associated with any encrypted backup of a data file is also encrypted.

-Set up the Oracle wallet as explained in Oracle Database Advanced Security Administrator's Guide.
+- Set up the Oracle keystore as explained in Oracle Database Advanced Security Guide.

 CONFIGURE ENCRYPTION FOR DATABASE ON;